-Attribute Description of value commonName (CN, OID Name of the subordinate CA. 2.5.4.3) OrganizationName (O, OID The name of the CA organisation.
-The name is either "Telia" 2.5.4.10) or the legal name of Subscriber hosting CA at Telia.
-Country (C, OID 2.5.4.6) Qualifier for describing the country where the CA organisation is incorporated.
+Attribute Description of value commonName (CN, OID Name of the subordinate CA 2.5.4.3) OrganizationName (O, OID Name of the CA organisation.
+The name is either "Telia "or the legal name of 2.5.4.10) Subscriber hosting CA at Telia.
+Country (C, OID 2.5.4.6) Country where the CA organisation is incorporated.